NoStackApp/ns-cli/resources/Documentation/NoStackApi.md

 The parameters are as follows:
 *  "actionId": the id returned from a createAction call.
 Note that the `stack.json` file also contains the id for each action.
-*  "executionParameters": a list of relevant parameters for the action type.
+*  "executionParameters": a list of relevant parameters for the action typeName.
 As with `CreateAction`, if you are missing one NoStack will tell you.

 If you execute an unrestricted action, you must specify `"unrestricted":"true"` as well.